A Streetcar Named Desire

 Is it any good?

-Some critics say A Streetcar Named Desire has the best-ever acting in a Hollywood movie.
-It certainly shows why the dynamic young Marlon Brando become a legend, despite increasing eccentricities, scandals and grotesque career choices; one can hardly look away while he's on show as the hyper-macho, sometimes-magnetic, sometimes-loathesome Stanley.
+Some critics say A Streetcar Named Desire has the best-ever acting in a Hollywood movie; it certainly shows why the dynamic young Marlon Brando become a legend.
+(And that was despite increasing eccentricities, scandals and grotesque career choices.)
+One can hardly look away while he's on show as the hyper-macho, sometimes-magnetic, sometimes-loathesome Stanley.
 The acting would need to be the film's strong point, since it's basically setbound (though beautifully photographed in black-and-white) and mostly dialogue, full of quotable epigrams ("Deliberate cruelty is not forgivable") and favorite lines ("Stella!").
 For modern-day viewers, especially kids accustomed to more explicit content and less poetic treatment of mental illness/nymphomania (or whatever Blanche, the original drama queen, is afflicted with), the film may take some getting used to, but it still commands attention and respect.